 Nyoro-n Churuya-san focuses on the struggle of a lively school girl suffering from severe dwarfism.
 A girl named Churuya who fights frantically to obtain what is denied to her.
 Churuya's very own forbidden fruit, smoked cheese.

 Churuya’s world is unlike any other, it’s a place where the inhabitant wear emotionless expressions whose gazes are filled with indifference and scorn.
 Hysterically staring at her while wearing slick smiles whenever she isn’t looking.
 Churuya-san story ingeniously explains a tragedy of sorts that encompasses the concept of egoism.
 Put in simple words: "This cheese is mine.
-You can’t have any."
+You can’t

 The malice of the twisted world she lives in is mainly depicted by a cynic boy named Kyon, one of Churuya's classmates.
 Uncaring, malicious, and sharp tongued as he is, Kyon puts Churuya through countless hardships with false promises of giving Churuya a small taste of her adored smoked cheese.
 As the story progress, the viewer witnesses how this fiend slowly transforms Churuya into a constant source of mockery for his personal amusement.
 However, his heartless deeds aren’t restricted to Churuya-san as another one of the classmates of Churuya-san named Ryoko shares a similar predicament.
 She’s enamored with the same very man who treats Churuya worse than beasts.
 All too soon, what is feared the most by Ryoko becomes a reality in her eyes as well.
 It is well known that history has to thing to repeat itself.
 Unfortunately for her, this tyrant already prepared his own agent for her before she could notice.
 Kyon doesn’t hesitate make her despair in every chance he gets entirely ignoring her pure feeling towards him, thinking that it’s too easy.
 Far too easy to let it go.